British fishing vessel still held in France, owner says | Law-Order

 British fishing vessel still held in France, owner says

-"As far as we are aware, the vessel remains held at the port of Le Havre at least until the hearing tomorrow," Andrew Brown, a director of Macduff Shellfish which owns the Cornelis Gert Jan, told Reuters.
-Earlier, British Environment Secretary George Eustice said he understood the vessel had been freed by France.

-A British scallop dredger seized by France is still being held at the port of Le Havre, the owner of the ship said on Tuesday, after a British minister said the vessel had been released by French authorities.
+A British scallop dredger seized by France is being held at the port of Le Havre, the owner of the ship said on Tuesday, though French President Emmanuel Macron stepped back from slapping immediate sanctions on Britain in a post-Brexit fishing row.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)